Domochip/WirelessPalaControl/README.md

 ### Connect

-/!\ **You need to use an RJ11 standard phone cable.** /!\
+⚠️ **You need to use a crossed RJ11 phone cable like this:** ⚠️
-Those are **crossed** like this
 ![WirelessPalaControl rj11](https://raw.github.com/Domochip/WirelessPalaControl/master/img/rj11-pinout.png)

 Most of stove have an RJ11/RJ12 connector for PalaControl connection.
-If you don't have it, you need to cable it using a splitter to connect screen and palaControl at the same time :
+If you don't have it, you need to cable it using a splitter to connect screen and PalaControl at the same time :
 ![WirelessPalaControl cabling](https://raw.github.com/Domochip/WirelessPalaControl/master/img/cabling.png)

 Splitter and additional cable can be found on Aliexpress (search for "6p6c splitter" and "rj12 cable").